 Shoes are the most important part of your running equipment, and it is worth making sure your trainers fit and are comfortable.

-If you need to improve your running your local triathlon club will have sessions and coaching available or try a GO TRI training session near you.
+If you need to improve your running, your local triathlon club will have sessions and coaching available or try a GO TRI training session near you.

 This is often called the fourth discipline in triathlon for those at the top of the sport.
-However for many people transition is simply where all your swim-to-bike and bike-to-run kit is kept during the race.
+However, for many people, transition is simply where all your swim-to-bike and bike-to-run kit is kept during the race.
 You'll be given a race number which you'll need to wear on the bike and run, and sometimes a timing chip to time you from start to finish.

 You'll need to rack your bike and layout your kit before the race starts.

 Your helmet must be fastened before you move your bike and cannot be removed until the bike is racked again.
-Marshals and a official will be in transition and can answer any questions you might have.
+Marshals and an official will be in transition and can answer any questions you might have.